Arbazkhan4712/Arbazkhan4712/README.md

 ## I'm a  Python Developer,Computer Science Engineer,Artificial Intelligence Enthusiast and Teacher!!

--  I just launched my new course: [Learn Python With 20+ Real World Projects ][course]!
+-  I just launched my new course: [Learn To Create Advance AI Assistant (JARVIS 2.0) With Python][course]!
 - 🌱 I’m currently Working on Machine Learning based projects
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects